lfaipot/board-simu/README.md

     * click on "Load".
 Any error will be displayed in the window at the bottom
 * In the "Execution" window
     * click on "Run" or "Step".
 Adapt the speed while running with the slider
+    * click on "Information" to know more about the board and the processor instructions and directives (in French for Edu1)
 * The "Led" window shows the value written at 0xFF

 Notes